Legal

 Airborne Fiber Release

-Asbestos is dangerous only when fibers become airborne and are inhaled.
+The mineral is dangerous only when fibers become airborne and are inhaled.
 Licensed abatement contractors use negative pressure containment, wet removal methods, and HEPA filtration to minimize fiber release.
-Unlicensed workers removing asbestos with saws, grinders, and pry bars release millions of fibers into the air—exposing themselves, nearby workers, and residents in adjacent areas.6
+Unlicensed workers removing ACM with saws, grinders, and pry bars release millions of fibers into the air—exposing themselves, nearby workers, and residents in adjacent areas.6

 Mesothelioma Latency and Liability